Podcasts Help Kids Learn By Sparking The Imagination

 Have you noticed that podcasts are all the rage these days?
 It’s no surprise given the breadth of interesting content available from parenting to politics – or true crime to mindful meditation.
 But what about content for our kids?
 Are kids even able to engage with good old-fashioned storytelling, given the competition from visually stimulating screen-based media?
-We wondered that, too, as we sought to created something fun and entertaining for kids that would also convey positive messages about kindness, coping and big feelings.
+We wondered that, too, as we sought to create something fun and entertaining for kids.
+Something that would also convey positive messages about kindness, coping, and big feelings.

-Such were the beginnings of The Imagine Neighborhood, a fun and zany podcast for kids and their grown-ups that elicits laughter while inviting families to engage in conversations about the things that matter most in life.
+Such were the beginnings of The Imagine Neighborhood.
+A fun and zany podcast for kids and their grown-ups that elicits laughter.
+Also inviting families to engage in conversations about the things that matter most in life.